asonix/telegram-event-bot/README.md

 /link - link a group chat with an event channel (usage: /link [chat_id]) /id - get the id of a group chat
-/events - get a list of events for the current chat /new - Create a new event (in a private chat with the bot) /edit - Edit an event you're hosting (in a private chat with the bot) /delete - Delete an event you're hosting (in a private chat with the bot)
+/events - get a list of events for the current chat /pinevents - pin a list of upcomming events in the current group /new - Create a new event (in a private chat with the bot) /edit - Edit an event you're hosting (in a private chat with the bot) /delete - Delete an event you're hosting (in a private chat with the bot)